 This is going to be the base for the 3D printer.
 I used three metallic rods (with the dimensions given above in fig.1) and joint them together by attaching screws to two L shaped metal pieces at each corner.
 Welding them together would work fine too, provided you have the experience and the equipment.

-The metal U-channels will support the X and Y axes.
+The metal U-channels will support the X and Y axes as they slide in their respective directions.
 I used U-channels with a width of 2.5 cm and a height of 1.3 cm.
 If you don't find the exact sizes in your stores, look for the size closest to the values.
 Take the two 60 cm long U-channels (see step 1), place them across the frame like in fig. 5 showing the separation distance of each channel.
 Drill four holes going through the U-channel and the fame (one at each end), and fix a screw in tightly.

 After you've done this, drill one hole in the back of the frame for the Z axis fixture, going all the way through the rod (fig. 7).
 It might be hard to do this later on.
 The hole should be right in the middle of the back rod (30 cm from one corner).